-Revenues increase from US$36.9 million in 1999 to US$423 million in 2004, principally due to the significant increase in volumes delivered to power customers and industrial customers.
+Revenues increase from US$36.9 million in 1999 to US$423 million in 2004, principally due to the significant increase in volumes delivered to power and industrial customers.

 EBITDA and Net Income

-The table below sets forth projected EBITDA and net income on a 100% basis, in thousands of US dollars.
+The table below sets forth projected EBITDA and net income on a 100% basis.